Ministry of Youth and Sports (Ghana): Agencies under the Ministry

 The National Sports College was built in 1984 in Winneba in the Central region.
 The college was established by the Provisional National Defence Council (PNDC) government to promote various sporting disciplines to international levels.
 At the college's establishment Ghanaian sportsmen were not performing as expected at international competitions.
 A reason for the college's establishment was to improve the competitiveness of sportsmen in the country.
 The function of the college is to train and re-train the country's technical and human resource in various sporting disciplines.

+Events and Activities

+The ministry is supports the national teams in competitions such as FIFA world cups for all levels and genders and provides support for athletics for major international competitions.
+The ministry gets support from corporates and individuals in supporting the National teams to represent the country in international competitions.

+The ministry was responsible for the hosting of 2023 All African Games.
+The ministry was responsible to award contracts for the building of sports facilities for the All African Games.